$L^p-L^q$ boundedness of Fourier multipliers associated with the anharmonic Oscillator: Nuclearity and traces of spectral multipliers of anharmonic oscillator on modulation spaces

 with $\phi_j \in \mathcal{M}_{w}^{p,q}\,,\psi'_j \in \mathcal{M}_{w^{-1}}^{p^{'},q^{'}}$ and

 Moreover, if $T$ is $r$-nuclear with $r\leq \frac{2}{3}$, then

-where $\lambda_j$, $j=1,2,\cdots$, are the eigenvalues of $T$ repeated according to multiplicity. \end{corollary} In the context of a general Banach space with the approximation property, the range of $r$ ($r \leq \frac{2}{3}$) in the $r$-nuclearity is sharp for the trace formula \eqref{cor.trace.f}.
-However, the above condition on $r$ can be relaxed if one considers for instance traces in the $L^p$ spaces (cf. \cite{DR}, \cite{Re}).
-The next Theorem shows that trace formula \eqref{cor.trace.f} might still holds true in the context of an operator $F(A_{k,l}) \in \mathcal{L}(\mathcal{M}_{w}^{p,q}, \mathcal{M}_{w}^{p,q})$ for even larger values of $r$, and in particular even for simply nuclear operators (case $r=1$).\\ Recall that by the spectral Theorem we have
+where $\lambda_j$, $j=1,2,\cdots$, are the eigenvalues of $T$ repeated according to multiplicity. \end{corollary} We note that in the context of a general Banach space with the approximation property, the range of $r$, $r \leq \frac{2}{3}$, in the $r$-nuclearity is sharp for the trace formula \eqref{cor.trace.f}.
+However, the above condition on $r$ can be relaxed if one considers for instance traces in the $L^p$ spaces (cf. \cite{DR}, \cite{RL}).
+In addition, as the next theorem shows, the trace formula \eqref{cor.trace.f} can still holds true in the context of an operator $f(A) \in \mathcal{L}(\mathcal{M}_{w}^{p,q}, \mathcal{M}_{w}^{p,q})$ for even larger values of $r$, and in particular even for simply nuclear operators (case $r=1$).